secretstartups/handbook/communication/index.html.md

 1. Put your planned away time including holidays, vacation, travel time, and other leave in your own calendar.
 Please see [Communicating your time off](/handbook/paid-time-off#communicating-your-time-off) for more.
 1. Set your working hours in your Google Calendar settings.
-1. Utilize [PTO Ninja](/handbook/paid-time-off/#pto-ninja) to keep other GitLab team members aware of your planned time away within Slack.
+1. Utilize [PTO by Roots](/handbook/paid-time-off/#pto-by-roots) to keep other GitLab team members aware of your planned time away within Slack.

 ## Video Calls